Trump declares North Korea 'no longer a nuclear threat'

 Trump also said that his meeting with Kim was an "interesting and very positive experience" and that "North Korea has great potential for the future!"

-Trump also said in a separate tweet that North Korea is "no longer" America's "biggest and most dangerous problem.
+Trump also said in a separate tweet that North Korea is "no longer" the US' "biggest and most dangerous problem," telling Americans and the rest of the world they can "sleep well tonight!"

+After returning to the White House Wednesday, Trump also defended his decision to halt the joint military exercises with South Korea, which he called "war games" -- a term used by Pyongyang -- arguing on Twitter that the US will "save a fortune."

 After nearly five hours of unprecedented talks between Trump and Kim on Tuesday, the two leaders signed a document in which Kim "reaffirmed his firm and unwavering commitment to complete denuclearization of the Korean Peninsula" and the US agreed to "provide security guarantees."